-Seeing a loved one struggle with Alzheimer’s Disease or Dementia is awful, to say the least.
+Seeing a loved one struggle with Alzheimer’s disease or dementia is hard.
 They are frustrated when they can’t remember things, and caregivers are frustrated by not being able to help.

 Other tried and true measures include eating a balanced diet, maintaining a healthy weight and getting adequate exercise for your body’s overall health.